techidaily/site-win11-tips/source/_posts/key-moves-for-unlocking-the-calculator-in-windows-11.md

 ## 8\.
 How to Open Calculator With Desktop Shortcut

- A[desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) is yet another convenient and efficient method for launching applications on Windows 11\.
+ A [desktop shortcut](https://www.makeuseof.com/what-is-desktop-shortcut-how-work/) is yet another convenient and efficient method for launching applications on Windows 11\.
 In this way, it becomes easy to access the feature without digging through menus or performing multiple clicks.

  If you frequently use the Calculator application, you'll love the way it works.
 Follow these steps to get there: